 A protocol developed by Apple, that allows apps on smartphones to scan for beacon signals in a range and display the content when detected.
 It is recommended when businesses want to run Bluetooth marketing campaigns through their own apps.
 Beaconstac SDK is an easy way to enable proximity marketing and location analytics through an iBeacon-compliant BLE network.

 An open communication protocol developed by Google.
-Services on Android smartphones scan for Eddystone URLs and display any content broadcasted by a Bluetooth beacon, regardless of whether they have an app installed or not.
+Services on Android smartphones scan for Eddystone URLs and display any content broadcasted by a Bluetooth beacon, regardless of whether they have an app installed or not (UPDATE: While the Eddystone protocol is still available for developers to use in their own app, Nearby service is shutting down and will no longer post December 6 2018.
+Please go through our blog post which details how you can transition from Nearby to NearBee.
+It is hardware agnostic and can be used with any beacons).

 Beacons cannot access or store information from smartphones.
 They are simply transmitting devices that send contextual messages to users in their proximity.